Careless Driving - the basics

 Various penalties exist for careless driving and inconsiderate driving.
-A court must endorse the licence with 3 9 points OR enter a disqualification of a length to be decided by the court, a fine will also usually be payable.
+A court must endorse the licence with 3-9 points OR give a disqualification of a length to be decided by the court, a fine will also usually accompany the licence penalty.

-A court, may, with skillful persuasion consider a very short ban as a punishment if points would result in a totting up ban of 6 months or more.
+A court, may, with skilful persuasion consider a very short ban as a punishment if points would result in a totting up ban of 6 months or more.

 A court should only consider the maximum number of points or a long ban if there has been a lot of damage, or if there have been any other aggravating features, such as other offences committed at the same time.
 The court may take into account the defendant's previous driving record, and the effect of a ban on the defendant.

 Dangerous Driving cases don't have to end in prison.

 Here our specialist dangerous driving solicitors guide you through the minefield of the law and debunk some of the myths associated with this offence.

 Involvement in an accident is stressful for any motorist.
 It can be difficult to think clearly immediately after such an event.

 'Using' a mobile phone while driving - what does it mean and can I defend a prosecution?